ScottinDC/vertical-crop/README.md

 #### v1.4.1 (2026-02-15) — Cropping Accuracy Fix

-*   **Fixed incorrect crop/letterbox decisions near scene boundaries.** The v1.3 `filter_complex` pipeline used seconds-based `trim` filters, which caused floating-point misalignment with the frame-based scene boundaries from PySceneDetect.
+*   **Fixed incorrect crop/letterbox decisions near scene boundaries.** The v1.3 'filter_complex' pipeline used seconds-based 'trim' filters, which caused floating-point misalignment with the frame-based scene boundaries from PySceneDetect.
 This led to frames at scene transitions receiving the wrong strategy (e.g., a properly tracked person switching to letterbox mid-scene, or a group shot being cropped instead of letterboxed).
-Restored the original frame-by-frame processing pipeline which uses exact frame numbers for scene boundary matching, guaranteeing frame-accurate results.
+Restored the original frame-by-frame processing pipeline, which uses exact frame numbers for scene boundary matching, guaranteeing frame-accurate results.

 #### v1.4.0 (2026-02-15) — Hardware Encoding & Scene Detection Tuning

 **New Features:**

-*   **Hardware encoder support (`--encoder`).** New flag with three modes: `auto` (libx264, default for best quality/compatibility), `hw` (auto-detect VideoToolbox on macOS or NVENC on NVIDIA), or an explicit encoder name.
+*   **Hardware encoder support (`--encoder`).** New flag with three modes: 'auto' (libx264, default for best quality/compatibility), `hw` (auto-detect VideoToolbox on macOS or NVENC on NVIDIA), or an explicit encoder name.
 Quality presets (`--quality`) map automatically per encoder type.
 *   **Configurable scene detection (`--frame-skip`, `--downscale`).** Power users can tune the speed/accuracy trade-off.
 Default `--frame-skip 0` processes every frame for maximum accuracy; increase for faster detection on longer videos.

 #### v1.3.0 (2026-02-15) — Configurable Output & Quality Presets